Faceless Assessment Scheme

 Further, based on the assessment, the assesses will also be served a demand notice specifying the total sum payable or refund amount due.

 In case a modification is proposed, the assesses will be provided with an opportunity of being heard.

 - Assign the draft assessment order to a review unit-

 Through an automated allocation system, the National e-Assessment Centre can assign the draft assessment order to a review unit.
 The order can be assigned to a review unit in any one Regional e-Assessment Centre.

 If the draft assessment order is finalized, no further action is required.
-However, the above process will continue based on the reply filed by the assessee or based on the suggestions given by the Review Unit.
-Markedly, the above process shall continue untill the draft assessment order gets finalized.
+However, the above process will continue based on the reply filed by the assesses or based on the suggestions given by the Review Unit.
+Markedly, the above process shall continue until the draft assessment order gets finalized.

 - Action post finalization of the assessment order-

-Once the assessment order is finalized, the National e-Assessment Centre will transfer all the electronic records to the Assessing Officer having jurisdiction over the assessee.
+Once the assessment order is finalized, the National e-Assessment Centre will transfer all the electronic records to the Assessing Officer having jurisdiction over the assesses.